dustyweisner/ECE382_Lab6/README.md

 ![](https://github.com/dustyweisner/ECE382_Lab6/blob/master/Images/HardwareSchematic.gif?raw=true)

-The following is a chart of the pulse width modulations that will control the wheel:
+The following is a chart of the pulse width modulations that will control the wheel (This idea was inspired by C2C Clayton Jaksha, and I thought it was a vital and simple snippet of information):

 |Movement|Left Motor +|Left Motor -|Right Motor +|Right Motor -|
 |:--|:--:|:--:|:--:|:--:|